-Fixed term exclusion - the Headteacher may exclude a pupil from school in exceptional circumstances.
-Fixed term exclusion is used for serious offences or where previous sanctions have failed to bring about an appropriate change in behaviour and if there is a serious risk of harm, to the education or welfare of the pupil or others in school.
+Suspension - the Headteacher may suspend a pupil from school in exceptional circumstances.
+Suspension is used for serious offences or where previous sanctions have failed to bring about an appropriate change in behaviour and if there is a serious risk of harm, to the education or welfare of the pupil or others in school.

-Details of our exclusion policy and procedure can be found in our exclusion policy on our website.
+Details of our suspension policy and procedure can be found in our suspension and exclusion policy on our website.

-Following a fixed term exclusion, a 'Reintegration' meeting will take place with the Headteacher/ Deputy HeadTeacher, parent/carer, pupil and Pupil Progress Manager.
+Following a suspension, a 'Reintegration' meeting will take place with the Headteacher/ Deputy HeadTeacher, parent/carer, pupil and Pupil Progress Manager.
 The pupil will be placed on a Pupil Progress Manager or Senior Leadership Report which is seen as a positive reintegration process; the pupil is able to gather comments of a positive nature from subject teachers and from staff observing positive behaviours at break and lunch times.
 Parents/carers sign this daily and the Head Teacher/Deputy Head Teacher summarises the pupil's commitment to learn from his/her mistakes at the end of one week.
 This is placed in the pupil's record folder.

-All exclusions will be logged on SIMS and reports of reasons and duration shared with Governors and LA once a term.
+All suspensions will be logged on SIMS and reports of reasons and duration shared with Governors and LA once a term.
 Governors will be given the details of personalised interventions and the impact of such strategies in supporting the pupil to avoid further exclusions.
-If a pupil is excluded on three occasions an Early Help Assessment will be considered.
-Warrington Fixed Term Exclusion Guidance (March 2018) will be referenced in cases of Fixed Term Exclusions.
+If a pupil is suspended on three occasions an Early Help Assessment will be considered.
+Warrington Fixed Term Exclusion Guidance (March 2018) will be referenced in cases of Suspensions.